NomadArchitect/jiri/README.md

 just refer to the repo by its path in the local filesystem.

 Now we just need to import that new manifest and `jiri update`.
-Since we don't want the new manifest repo to conflict with the minimal manifest repo, we must pass the `-path` flag to the import statement.
+Since we don't want the new manifest repo to conflict with the fuchsia manifest repo, we must pass the `-path` flag to the import statement.

 ```